1backend/1backend/docs/services.md

 # Services

-Services are a collection of lambda functions exposed to the outside world as HTTP endpoints.
+Services are collections of lambda functions exposed to the outside world as HTTP endpoints.
 They are nothing fancy - it's just backend code running somewhere.

 That awesome monolithic app you are working on at your company?
-The backend of it can be a service on 1Backend, or it can be many - if you prefer to break it down microservices style.
+Its backend can be a service on 1Backend, or there can be many - if you prefer to break it down microservices-style.

 Service are namespaced by their authors - the user who creates them - just like GitHub repos are.